 NGAUS provides a voice on Capitol Hill for our National Guard members, their families and retirees to ensure that they receive proper benefits for their service, including medical coverage, education, retirement, veterans protection and employment opportunities.

-NGAUS strongly supports the Military Reserve Jobs Act of 2013, Senate bill S.1320 and House bill H.R.
-2875, that gives qualified members of the Reserve Components, such as a member who has successfully completed basic training and incurred a commitment to six consecutive years of service, tiered preference in hiring for civil service jobs.
+NGAUS strongly supports legislation that gives qualified members of the Reserve Components, such as a member who has successfully completed basic training and incurred a commitment to six consecutive years of service, tiered preference in hiring for civil service jobs.
 Many National Guard members serve their country faithfully here at home in homeland defense and disaster relief missions and do not receive any federal hiring preference points because they do not have the requisite Title 10 experience.
 National Guard members have both civilian and military skills that would make them great candidates for many positions, but they are confronted with an inequity in the system.
-These bills would close the gap for reserve component members who do not otherwise qualify.
-The National Guard Bureau estimates that approximately 159,400 member of the Army National Guard and 73,700 members of the Air National Guard now serve without qualifying for veteran's preference.
-Under the bills, a qualified member of the reserve component would be able to claim a 3-point, 4-point or 5-point preference depending on length of service.
+The National Guard Bureau estimates that approximately 159,400 members of the Army National Guard and 73,700 members of the Air National Guard now serve without qualifying for veteran's preference.

 Ensure Defense and Congressional Commissions and Reviews do not unfairly target the National Guard for reductions in pay and benefits